Harvey Girls Forever!

-Harvey Girls Forever!, originally titled Harvey Street Kids in its first season, then retroactively retitled, is an American animated comedy television series produced by Brendan Hay and Aliki Theofilopoulos for DreamWorks Animation Television, and is based on comic book characters from Harvey Comics.
+Harvey Girls Forever!, originally titled Harvey Street Kids in its first season, then retroactively retitled, is an American animated comedy-drama television series produced by Brendan Hay and Aliki Theofilopoulos for DreamWorks Animation Television, and is based on comic book characters from Harvey Comics.
+It was the sequel to the Little Audrey media franchise, featuring the descendants of the Little Audrey characters.

 It premiered on June 29, 2018, on Netflix and concluded on January 10, 2020.
-The show was removed from Netflix on July 17, 2025.
+The series was removed from Netflix on July 17, 2025.

 Premise

-From long kickball games through the many flavors of ice cream to an impressive climbing tree, most days on Harvey Street feel like a weekend.
-Energetic Audrey, intelligent Dot and kindhearted Lotta are BFFs (short for Best Friends Forever) and the street's guardians.
-They try to keep Harvey Street great and start their wacky afternoon adventures.
+From long kickball games through different flavors of ice cream to an brilliant climbing tree, most days on Harvey Street feel like a weekend.
+Energetic Audrey, intelligent Dot and kindhearted Lotta are BFFs (short for Best Friends Forever) & the street's guardians.
+They try to keep the Harvey Street great for the local kid residents and start their crazy afternoon adventures.